advancedroboticsaws/angel/README.md

 		ssh odroid@192.168.25.110
 		```
 		to access to angel.
-	2. The next step should be starting communication between odroid and rplidar through ROS.
+	2. The next step should be starting communication between odroid and the camera through ROS.
 		Open a terminal and type the following command.

 		```